fenago/kubernetes-course/md/Lab_4.md

 Note

-We will explain the RESTful API in more detail in the *The Kubernetes API* section later in this chapter.
+We will explain the RESTful API in more detail in the *The Kubernetes API* section later in this lab.

 Now, let\'s recall how the API server looks in our Minikube cluster by running the following command: